Skip to main content

 \(\displaystyle{\mathrm{mortgage \enspace factor} \times ( \mathrm{principal} \div 1,000 )}\)

-So, if you were considering purchasing a house for $250,000 with a $50,000 down payment and financing the remaining $200,000 with a thirty-year, 6.5 percent mortgage, then your monthly mortgage payment would be 6.32 × $200,000 ÷ 1,000 = $1,264.
-If you used a fifteen-year mortgage, your monthly payment would be 8.71 × $200,000 ÷ 1,000 = $1,742.
-If you got the thirty-year mortgage but at a rate of 6 percent, your monthly payment would be $1,200.
+If you purchase a house for $250,000 with a $50,000 down payment and finance the remaining $200,000 with a 30-year, 6.5 percent mortgage, your monthly mortgage payment would be 6.32 × ($200,000 ÷ 1,000) = $1,264.
+If you choose a 15-year mortgage, your monthly payment would be 8.71 × ($200,000 ÷ 1,000) = $1,742.
+If you opt for a 30-year mortgage at a 6 percent rate, your monthly payment would be $1,200.

 Mortgage Designs